Table of contents

 The Bear movement's evolution has been characterized by an expanding definition of 'Bear', which now includes a spectrum of physical attributes and identities.
 This has fostered a sense of community among diverse individuals who identify with the Bear ethos.

-In the context of the Bear community, gender and sexuality play a significant role in shaping the community's identity and culture.
+In the context of the Gay Bear community, gender and sexuality play a significant role in shaping the community's identity and culture.
 Largely composed of queer cisgender, transgender, or gender variant men, the community revolves around a masculine aesthetic that eschews traditional stereotypes of effeminacy.
 The masculine presentation is often seen as a gendered strategy, simultaneously challenging and reproducing norms of hegemonic masculinity.

 Sexuality, too, is integral to the Bear identity.
 Most members identify as gay or queer, attracted to men who share their physical and cultural attributes.
 However, the community also includes bisexual, pansexual, and other identities, reflecting the pluralistic nature of the Bear community.
 This intersection of gender and sexuality contributes to the community's rich diversity and broad appeal.